 More information is also available in the RIPERN FAQ sheet.

 Clinical governance is about being accountable for providing timely, appropriate and safe care to patients, and is fundamental to continuous improvement in patient safety.
-All health services listed in the Minister for Health's Gazettal Approval for RIPERN must comply with the Victorian clinical governance framework.
+All health services and bush nursing centres listed in the Minister for Health's Gazettal Approval for RIPERN must comply with the Victorian clinical governance framework.

 The approach taken to adopting and managing a RIPERN's scope of practice must be underpinned by the principles articulated in the clinical governance framework and supported through their health service.